SoftwareAG/sagdevops-templates/templates/sag-is-mft/README.md

 * Provisioning of new environments
 * Installing latest fixes
+* Configuration of:
+  * JDBC Pool alias for ActiveTransfer
+  * Functional alias for ActiveTransfer

 ## Running as a composite template

-> Important: Apply this template on top of an existing [Integration Server](../templates/sag-is-server) instance of the same release version as ActiveTransfer
+> IMPORTANT: Apply this template on top of an existing [Integration Server](../templates/sag-is-server) instance of the same release version as ActiveTransfer

 ## Provisioning ActiveTransfer Server/Gateway on Integration server